laurentperrinet/laurentperrinet.github.io/content/project/art-science/index.md

 # Field to sort by, such as Date or Title
 sort_by: 'Date'
 sort_ascending: false

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.
-columns: '2'
-# Choose your content listing view - here we use the `showcase` view
-view: showcase
-# For the Showcase view, do you want to flip alternate rows?
-flip_alt_rows: true

-design:
-  # Choose how many columns the section has.
-Valid values: '1' or '2'.